Worship

 Spirit of the living God, fill our lives with love.

 IN 1926, ORLANDO, FLORIDA, Daniel Iverson (1890-1977) – an ordained minister of the Presbyterian Church – attended an evangelism crusade by the George Stephans Evangelistic team.
-Iverson was moved by the preacher’s message about the Holy Spirit. e message inspired him to write the text and music of the song “Spirit of the Living God”.
+Iverson was moved by the preacher’s message about the Holy Spirit.
+The message inspired him to write the text and music of the song “Spirit of the Living God”.

 Miss Birdie Loes, the pianist of the Stephans’ group, copied the song on manuscript paper.
 The team song leader was impressed and quickly taught the song to the people that evening.
 The song was sung throughout the campaign.